Scheir/Scheir/README.md

 Finally there are some useful design patterns, as well as a few implementations of concurrency.

-My professional language is C++, but I use mostly python for problems/puzzles I am also interested in VIM and slowly trying to learn how to effectively use it professionaly.
+My professional language is C++, but I use mostly python for problems/puzzles

 Always interested in discussing problems and design patterns related to c++.